holycrap872/ucls-hs-intro-to-cs/CourseMaterial/00_number_systems/02_cashbox/lesson_plan.md

         - Only navigator can ask questions
     - Pair programming theater
 - Explain activity
+    - Activity is intended to be self-explanatory
-    - Work through in pairs
+    - Will work on it in pairs
     - Once finish one sheet, will get the next one
     - Hand out first sheet
     - Give chance to read through